We would like to thank the various people who generously donated their time, work, and support to create this website. These include:

 Homepage student images courtesy of Hong Phuc, Bakken Museum, Eaglebrook School, Gates Foundation, and Cubmundo.

-Homepage Nature images and videos courtesy of Mark Peters (dolphins); Earth Science and Remote Sensing Unit; NASA Johnson Space Center (view of Earth from the International Space Station); East Med Wanderer (purple mushrooms); Taylor Lockwood (glowing mushrooms); Earl Von Tapia (night sky); Noman West (Orange Tip Butterfly); Johan J.Ingles-Le Nobel (Snowy Owl); Alessandro Petrini (starry night video); Paul McKenzie (cranes in snow); Rajendra Soyantar (owl in tree); Radim Schreiber (fireflies); Isidro Vila Verde (tanager); Andreas Kay (purple beetle); Paul Maury (American dipper); and Linda Pitkin (soft corals, Indonesia; “pink broccolis”).
+Homepage Nature images and videos courtesy of Mark Peters (dolphins); Earth Science and Remote Sensing Unit; NASA Johnson Space Center (view of Earth from the International Space Station); East Med Wanderer (purple mushrooms); Taylor Lockwood (glowing mushrooms); Earl Von Tapia (night sky); Noman West (Orange Tip Butterfly); Johan J.Ingles-Le Nobel (Snowy Owl); Alessandro Petrini (starry night video); Paul McKenzie (cranes in snow); Rajendra Soyantar (owl in tree); Radim Schreiber (fireflies); Andreas Kay (purple beetle); Paul Maury (American dipper); Linda Pitkin (soft corals, Indonesia; “pink broccolis”); CC by 2.0 by Dr. Shobha (falling Shorea robusta seeds); and Dale Sutton (grasshopper).

 Homepage slideshow (2nd section) images courtesy of Sam Stier (boy and inch worm); Jessica Lucia (firefly); Sky Matthews (Paris at night); Grumpy O M (mussels); Purebond (plywood); James Niland (duck); Sam Stier (watch); Jay Ebberly (dolphins); Warren Antiola (tsunami); students (Tiffany Roberts); Mark Turnauckas (plastic utensils)